Illinois Firsts, Mosts, and Onlys

-Outdated by now, sadly, nor can I pretend that the list is comprehensive.
-Nor is it perfectly trustworthy, the inventiveness of the state’s people showing itself in part in their ability to invent firsts, mosts, and onlys.
-Some of the achievements that local brag about may be tall tales, but some effort has been made to winnow the impressive from the invented.
+Outdated by now, sadly, and my list was never comprehensive.
+Nor is it perfectly trustworthy, the inventiveness of the state’s people showing itself in part in their ability to invent firsts, mosts, and onlys for bragging purposes.
+I did try to winnow the impressive from the invented.

 The Windy City, blow by blow

 Some lists of firsts “produced” in Chicago include new devices that were introduced or manufactured here but invented somewhere else.
-The World Columbian Exposition for instance was an orgy of product introductions, from now-staples of the American diet as Aunt Jemima Syrup and—what are to us what the introduction of corn was to the Pilgrims–the hamburger and diet carbonated soda to snacks foods such as Juicy Fruit chewing gum and Cracker Jacks, from breakfast foods such as cream of wheat and shredded wheat to Pabst beer.
+The World Columbian Exposition for instance was an orgy of product introductions, from now-staples of the American diet as Aunt Jemima Syrup to the hamburger and diet carbonated soda, snacks foods such as Juicy Fruit chewing gum and Cracker Jacks, breakfast foods such as cream of wheat and shredded wheat, and Pabst beer.
 The U.S. Mint offered the first commemorative coins and the Post Office produced its first commemorative stamp set and the first picture postcards.
 However, while the city was the venue for the introduction of these wonders, it was not their source.

 Other Chicago firsts are valid enough, but only according to definitions or adjusted for conditions that aren’t always admitted to.
 Only the most fastidious Chicago promoters note that the Lincoln Park Zoo is the world's largest free public zoo, or that Provident Hospital’s Dr. Daniel Hale Williams in 1893 performed the first successful open-heart surgery—meaning one that did not kill his patient.
-The University of Illinois at Chicago College of Medicine considers itself the largest medical school in the U.S. in terms of enrollment, with nearly thirteen hundred students—but that includes students at three Downstate campuses as well as Chicago.
-The base mats for the nuclear plant at Zion required the largest continuous reinforced concrete pours in the U.S. when they were finished in 1973—if you don’t count dams, and few compilers of “biggests” lists do.
+(The first heart transplant, by the way, was performed in 1904 by Dr. Alexis Carrel of the University of Chicago’s—but the patient was a dog, which survived only two hours.)
+The University of Illinois at Chicago College of Medicine considers itself the largest medical school in the U.S. in terms of enrollment, with nearly thirteen hundred students, but that includes students at three Downstate campuses as well as Chicago.
+The base mats for the nuclear plant at Zion required the largest continuous reinforced concrete pours in the U.S. when they were finished in 1973—if you don’t count dams, as a few compilers of “biggests” lists do.
 In the Auditorium Theater, air cooled by ice was delivered into the room via ducts, which some have claimed made it the first large building to be air-conditioned; however, the first building whose air was cooled by modern mechanical refrigeration equipment debuted a year later in New York.
-And the first heart transplant was indeed performed in 1904 by Dr. Alexis Carrel of the University of Chicago’s—but the patient was a dog, which survived for two hours.

 Earning a first prize by reducing the size of the competitive field is a familiar trick from the sports world, and it comes as no surprise that some Chicago institutions do the same thing.
 O’Hare International Airport is indeed “the world’s busiest” in terms of aircraft operations, but not in terms of the numbers of passengers served.
 The Chicago Board of Trade is often described as the world’s busiest futures exchange, but it is seldom made clear whether that refers to the number of contracts traded, their dollar value, or whether the comparison is made to other open-pit markets or electronic exchanges.
 (CBOT scrupulously calls itself merely “a leading futures and options on futures exchange.”)

-Over the years the city’s pride in its behemoths has suffered blows.
-When the Pentagon opened in 1943, the Merchandise Mart lost its status as the largest building in the world (measured in floor area) and ever since has had to be content to be known as the largest commercial building in the world.
-When work began on Grant Park’s Buckingham Fountain in 1927, it was the largest in the world; that honor now goes (for the moment) to the Suntec City Fountain of Wealth in Singapore, and Buckingham Fountain is merely the world's largest illuminated fountain.
+Over the years, the city’s pride in its behemoths has suffered blows.
+When the Pentagon opened in 1943, the Merchandise Mart lost its status as the largest building in the world (measured in floor area) and ever since has had to be content to be known merely as the largest commercial building in the world.
+When work began on Grant Park’s Buckingham Fountain in 1927, it was the largest in the world; that honor now goes (for the moment) to the Suntec City Fountain of Wealth in Singapore, reducing Buckingham Fountain to merely the world's largest illuminated fountain.

 Some claims of distinction seem insusceptible to proof.
 Before it was closed in 2005, The Berghoff in the Loop may indeed have been “the world's busiest sit-down restaurant,” but how exactly can one test the assertion?
 Then there are the claims that are accurate but arcane.
 Aurora University is home to the world's largest collection of Prophecy Charts—large, hand-painted canvases used as visual aids by camp preachers.